New: our first western shirt and 4 look ideas

 In France, it was Serge Gainsbourg who regularly wore the western shirt with a suit, a powerful and elegant outfit:

-Serge Gainsbourg in a western suit and shirt.
+Serge Gainsbourg in a suit and western shirt.

 (Photo by Jean-Paul Guilloteau/Kipa/Sygma via Getty Images)